wusitee/wusitee/README.md

 Here are some useful things :

-- oi syllabus
+- My neovim setting file.

-- my .vscode file for C++
+- My .vscode file for C++.